Patterns of Structural Reflection in the large-cardinal hierarchy: Introduction

 \begin{definition}[Jensen-Kunen, ~ \cite{jensennotes}] An infinite cardinal $\delta$ is \emph{subtle} if for every $\delta$-list $\seq{E_\gamma}{\gamma<\delta}$ and every closed unbounded subset $C$ of $\delta$, there exist $\beta<\gamma$ in $C$ with $E_\beta=E_\gamma\cap\beta$. \end{definition}

-Subtle cardinals are strongly inaccessible, and below the first subtle cardinal there are many totally indescribable cardinals.
+Subtle cardinals are strongly inaccessible,\footnote{Note that it is not necessary to include regularity in the definition of subtleness, because, if we assume that a singular cardinal $\delta$ possesses the above property, then we could pick a closed cofinal subset $C\subseteq\delta$ of order-type $\cof{\delta}$ with $\min(C)>\cof{\delta}$ and define $E_\gamma=\otp{C\cap\gamma}\subseteq\gamma$ for all $\gamma<\delta$.} and below the first subtle cardinal there are many totally indescribable cardinals.
 However, the first subtle cardinal is $\Pi^1_1$-describable, and therefore not weakly compact.
 Moreover, if $\delta$ is a subtle cardinal, then the set of $\kappa<\delta$ that are strongly unfoldable in $V_\delta$ is stationary in $\delta$ (see {\cite[Theorem 3]{MR2279655}}).

 The notion of subtleness has a natural \emph{class}-version (``\emph{$\On$ is subtle}") that postulates, as a schema, that for every closed unbounded class $C$ of ordinals and every class sequence $\seq{E_\gamma}{\gamma\in\On}$, there exist $\beta<\gamma$ in $C$ with $E_\beta=E_\gamma\cap\beta$ (see {\cite[Section 5]{boney2022model}}).
 It turns out that for our purposes, a slight strengthening of this principle is needed.
 The formulation of this principle is motivated by the trivial observation that the Axiom of Choice allows us to show that a cardinal $\delta$ is subtle if and only if for every closed unbounded subset $C$ of $\delta$ and every sequence $\seq{\calE_\gamma}{\gamma<\delta}$ with $\emptyset\neq\calE_\gamma\subseteq\POT{\gamma}$ for all $\gamma<\delta$, there exist $\beta<\gamma$ in $C$ and $E\in\calE_\gamma$ with $E\cap\beta\in\calE_\beta$.